rOY369/Docs/work/IoT/SOM site testing plan.md

 	- Where DQI in general is low
 	- Where internet connectivity is reliable.
 - Region Preferences
 	- Where site team has reported maximum times of device restart cases.
-(Ensure no power supply p
+		- Ensure no power supply problems or any other physical problems in the region
+		- Confirm with SI team
 	- Where network strength is average.
 (Between 60% - 100%)
+		- Network strength should be at least
 - Controller Preferences
 	- Where resource consumption on avg. is more than x.
 	- Where number of recipes running are at least x.